kanak3699/Appifax/README.md

 - The customers will be able to find the local businesses in their area.
 - The customers will be able to apply coupons.
-- The customers will be able to upgrade to premium memebership for early access on discounts and coupons.
+- The customers will be able to upgrade to premium membership for early access on discounts and coupons.
 - The customers will be able to collect and redeem points.
 - The customers will be able to get address and contact details of the business from the website.